 Born in San Francisco, Julia Morgan grew up in Oakland, the second of five children.
 Morgan was a woman of firsts: one of the first women to graduate with a degree in civil engineering from the University of California; the first woman to earn a certificat d’architecture from the Ecole des Beaux-Arts in Paris; and the first woman architect to be licensed in California.

 From 1904 to 1947, Julia Morgan headed her own firm in San Francisco, designing more than 700 structures.
 Along with the Berkeley Women’s City Club – familiarly known as the “Little Castle” – many are known worldwide.

-Morgan’s work includes:
+A few of Morgan’s extant work includes:

 Hearst Castle at San Simeon, California

 Chapel of the Chimes in Oakland, California

 The Campanil belltower, Alumni Hall (now part of the Student Union), Ming Quong School for Chinese Girls (now Julia Morgan School for Girls), and Kapiolani Cottage at Mills College, in Oakland, California

 Fairmont Hotel in San Francisco; rebuilt after the 1906 earthquake

 Wyntoon, a Hearst family retreat on the McCloud River, California

 YWCAs throughout California as well as in Honolulu and Salt Lake City